-Meningitis and encephalitis are inflammatory diseases of the membranes that surround the brain and spinal cord and are caused by bacterial or viral infections.
-Viral meningitis is sometimes called aseptic meningitis to indicate it is not the result of bacterial infection and cannot be treated with antibiotics.
+Meningitis is an infection of the meninges, the membranes that surround the brain and spinal cord.
+Encephalitis is inflammation of the brain itself.
+Causes of encephalitis and meningitis include viruses, bacteria, fungus, and parasites.
+Anyone can get encephalitis or meningitis.Inflammation from encephalitis and meningitis produce a wide range of symptoms.
 Symptoms of encephalitis include sudden fever, headache, vomiting, heightened sensitivity to light, stiff neck and back, confusion and impaired judgment, drowsiness, weak muscles, a clumsy and unsteady gait, and irritability.
+In more severe cases, people may have problems with speech or hearing, vision problems, and hallucinations.
 Symptoms that might require emergency treatment include loss of consciousness, seizures, muscle weakness, or sudden severe dementia.

-Symptoms of meningitis, which may appear suddenly, often include high fever, severe and persistent headache, stiff neck, nausea, and vomiting.
+Symptoms of meningitis, which may appear suddenly, often include high fever, severe and persistent headache, stiff neck, nausea, sensitivity to bright light, and vomiting.
 Changes in behavior such as confusion, sleepiness, and difficulty waking up may also occur.
-In infants, symptoms of meningitis may include irritability or fatigue, lack of appetite, and fever.
-Viral meningitis usually resolves in 10 days or less, but other types of meningitis can be deadly if not treated promptly.
+In infants, symptoms of meningitis or encephalitis may include fever, vomiting, lethargy, body stiffness, unexplained irritability, and a full or bulging fontanel (the soft spot on the top of the head).
 Anyone experiencing symptoms of meningitis or encephalitis should see a doctor immediately.

 P.O.
 Box 1818